 \item The quasar Ly$\alpha$ luminosity function calculated at $z \sim 3$ using the Physics of the Accelerating Universe Survey \citep[PAUS; ][]{torralba-torregrosa2024_quasarlyalumfunc}.
 This model is much more bright-end heavy than typical LAE luminosity functions at this redshift range.
-Several large quasar catalogues (such as eBOSS, \citealt{eboss_dr16} or DESI, \citealt{chaussidon2023_DESIquasars}) may make interesting potential targets for stacking, so this will be an interesting regime to probe.
-These catalogues use different spectral lines, but are tracing similar populations of DM halos.
-We refer to this as our `Bright' model throughout.
+Several large quasar catalogues (such as eBOSS, \citealt{eboss_dr16} or DESI, \citealt{chaussidon2023_DESIquasars}) may make interesting potential targets for stacking, so this is an interesting regime to probe.
+These catalogues use different spectral lines but trace similar populations of DM halos.
+We refer to this as our `bright' model throughout.

 \item A lower-redshift ($z = 0.3$) Ly$\alpha$ luminosity function from \cite{ouchi2008ApJS..176..301O}.
-This is a luminosity function for a galaxy population dominated by many fainter galaxies, and we use it as an example case for these types of populations.
-We refer to it as the `Faint' model. \end{enumerate} The Schechter parameters for each model are listed in Table \ref{tab:schechter_params}, and the luminosity functions themselves are compared in Figure \ref{fig:catalogue_lum_funcs}.
-For each choice of Ly$\alpha$ function, we use a scatter $\sigma_\mathrm{Ly\alpha} = 0.41$ dex, determined from the uncertainty in the Schechter parameters of the default model.
+This is a luminosity function for a galaxy population dominated by many fainter galaxies, and we used it as an example case for these types of populations.
+We refer to it as the `faint' model. \end{enumerate} The Schechter parameters for each model are listed in Table \ref{tab:schechter_params}, and the luminosity functions themselves are compared in Figure \ref{fig:catalogue_lum_funcs}.
+For each choice of Ly$\alpha$ function, we used a scatter $\sigma_\mathrm{Ly\alpha} = 0.41$ dex, determined from the uncertainty in the Schechter parameters of the default model.

-\subsection{Correlated Scatter in Luminosities}
+\subsection{Correlated scatter in luminosities}

 While the above formalism simulates how the two tracer luminosities vary with halo properties such as DM mass (thus roughly recreating the astrophysical bias for each tracer), it does not account for relationships between the two tracers in individual galaxies, which will set the level of the (cross-)shot noise.
-To account for this effect, we calculate the final luminosity values for each halo by introducing a correlated log-normal scatter $d$ between the luminosity determined from the \mhalo\ relations for the LIM tracer (here $L_\mathrm{CO}$) and the tracer of the resolved galaxy catalogue (here $L_\mathrm{Ly\alpha}$).
-This is done by scaling the luminosity values output from the previous steps by an exponential factor,
+To account for this effect, we calculated the final luminosity values for each halo by introducing a correlated log-normal scatter $d$ between the luminosity determined from the \mhalo\ relations for the LIM tracer (here $L_\mathrm{CO}$) and the tracer of the resolved galaxy catalogue (here $L_\mathrm{Ly\alpha}$).
+This was done by scaling the luminosity values output from the previous steps by an exponential factor,